helidon-io/helidon/docs/se/guides/upgrade_4x.md

 3. Register `Metrics` and `Health` support as Helidon Services.
 4. Register the regular Greeting service.
 <!--@mdc :: -->

-and, assuming you added the dependencies to your project, the routing is configured in the following way:
+In Helidon 4.x, the Metrics and Health features are automatically discovered and, assuming you added the dependencies to your project, the routing is configured in the following way: